-Setting3VSBSLT3 Volt[1-2]
+The default setting is ATA100: [1-2].

-4) I/O Voltage Setting (VIO)
+6) I/O Voltage Setting (VIO)

 VIO allows you to select the voltage supplied to the DRAM, chipset, AGP, PCI, and the CPU's I/O buffer.
 The default voltage (3.56V) should be used unless processor overclocking requires a higher voltage.